-Also needed are the pasta machine, mixing bowl and fork
+Also needed is the pasta machine, mixing bowl and fork

 The dough will then require rest, 30 minutes to 24 hours.
-The resting period will be the longest, something to keep in mind as we take our lessons from the kitchen!
+The resting period will be the longest phase of the process, something to keep in mind as we take our lessons from the kitchen!
 You’ll need to divide the dough and begin the collaboration with the pasta machine.
-In our case we fed the dough through the rollers on the thickest setting, and then were instructed to graduate the thinness.
+In our case, we fed the dough through the rollers on the thickest setting and then were instructed to graduate the thinness.
 If you have a friendly child or spouse, ask them to join you here as the pasta lengthens and will need hands onto which to drape itself.
 All the while…keep everything in the pasta’s world dusted with flour.
 Perhaps another job for a reliable family member…

 The Wine: Affordable (and sustainable) Bordeaux

 I recently had the opportunity to become educated on a set of Bordeaux producers that have turned to innovation to produce ready-to-drink, less tannic, versatile food-friendly wines for modern tables.
 These wines are made by authentic Bordeaux vignerons, but with a global and youthful perspective that includes an emphasis on dry white wines, rosé wines, sparkling wines and sweet wines.
 A new sense of collaboration, with an eye towards sustainability and diversity, makes recent vintages full of vibrancy.

 According to Bordeaux Wines, “as of July 2016, over 45% of the Bordeaux vineyard area was certified to some type of official sustainability code, with expanding polyculture and biodiversity.”
 As biodynamics is an interest of L’Occasion, three of the four recommended wines are organic or biodynamic.
 For more on these topics, see my selection here.

 For your pasta night, choose a bottle from this selection: